Reinforz/Nishan/packages/notion-formula/docs/docs/Introduction/Getting Started.md

 slug: /
 ---

+## Requirements

+1. You must have atleast node v12 installed
+2. If you have node installed npm will also be installed, you can either use npm or download yarn and use it.

 ## Installing

 1. Open up your terminal and navigate to the directory you wanna install the package at.